-If you’re keen to bet on the Iowa Hawkeyes men’s college basketball team now that legal online sportsbooks have arrived in Iowa, we’ll walk you through it below.
+If you’re inclined to bet on Iowa Hawkeyes basketball know that legal online sportsbooks have arrived in Iowa.
+We’ll walk you through everything below.
 That includes all your major college basketball betting options plus the latest live odds on the Hawkeyes at Iowa online sportsbooks.

 See our live odds feed below for the best available odds on the next Iowa Hawkeyes game.
 Click on any Hawkeyes odds to jump right to the sportsbook, claim your bonus and lock in your bets.